 How do I prevent my points from expiring?

-Chase Ultimate Rewards points do not expire as a long as you keep your account open.
+Chase Ultimate Rewards points do not expire as long as you keep your account open.
 If you are planning on closing an account and don’t have any travel coming up, here are your options:

 - Transfer points to another one of your Chase Ultimate Rewards accounts